Ji-Hwan Bae Player Props: Pirates vs. Marlins

 Marlins Pitching Rankings

-- The pitching staff for the Marlins has a collective 9.6 K/9 to pace MLB.
+- The pitching staff for the Marlins has a collective 9.6 K/9, the second-best in MLB.

-- The Marlins have the 14th-ranked team ERA among all MLB pitching staffs (4.09).
+- The Marlins' 4.08 team ERA ranks 14th across all MLB pitching staffs.

-- The Marlins rank 13th in baseball in home runs surrendered (79 total, one per game).
+- Marlins pitchers combine to surrender 79 home runs (one per game), the ninth-fewest in baseball.

-- Luzardo (6-5) takes the mound for the Marlins in his 16th start of the season.
-He's put together a 4.09 ERA in 83 2/3 innings pitched, with 94 strikeouts.
+- Hoeing (1-1 with a 2.70 ERA and 27 strikeouts in 30 2/3 innings pitched) gets the start for the Marlins, his fourth of the season.

 © 2023 Data Skrive.
 All rights reserved.